brandeis-machine-learning/Dota2HeroChangePrediction/README.md

 python r3gl_rank_train.py
 ```

-For baseline models, run the corresponding file as described in Section 'File Description'.
+For baseline models, run the corresponding file as described in Section 'File Description.'